wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.7.4 - 11-03-2021 =
+* Fix - Hide empty select data field from entry view.
+* Fix - Undefined variable `form_id` on form restriction.
+* Fix - Heartbeat notification mangled with display inline-block.
+* Fix - Display successful form submission message in preview mode.
+* Fix - Entries pictorial design issue and top spacing of search field.
+* Fix - Perfect scrollbar throwing uncaught update property due to timeout.
+* Fix - Check valid hash and process custom redirection or success notice after PayPal Payment.
+* Tweak - Added navigation design for tools page.
+* Tweak - Payment Detail spacing on premium feature.
+* Tweak - Adapt WPML config for no duplicates validation.
+* Tweak - Implement hooks for field option output so they can be mangled with setting choice.
+* Tweak - Load full version of `selectWoo` so if other plugin overloads it provides features.

 = 1.7.3 - 26-01-2021 =
 * Fix - Dropdown field empty value should not be send in email.